AugustoL/btc-payments/README.md

 4. Check all the utxos, get a total balance of the address.
 5. Three possible cases:
   * The address balance its the same and it didn't receive any btc or not the enough btc to complete the payment, finish.
+  * The address reach the timeout warning and the payment exec the warning function.
   * The address reach the timeout waiting and the payment got canceled, finish.
   * The address balance its enough to complete the payment, to step 6.
 6. If the address balance its higher than the minimum balance that every address can have send the btcs to the main address using all the utxos, if not the address finish waiting and its free to be used for another payment.